TOP

 When you obtain and sip from a bottle of old or ancient vine wine, you are taking a journey through time, not too different from the artistic strokes of Old Masters, or the melodic masterpiece by great composers.
 Old vines are great because the wines they render can transcend the boundaries of time, bringing to life the essence of California's wine heritage.

 The next time you ponder one of these wines, let your emotions be part of the experience.
 Old vines struggle throughout their lives, just as we struggle every day of our lives.
-Let the splendor that defines the past and continue to shape the future be part of that experience.
+Let the splendor that defines the past and continues to shape the future be part of that experience.
 That's the beauty of old vines.
 They do more than enrich our palates on a sensory level.
 They remind us of how much better we all are for having lived to tell our tales.

 Portrait of classic, suave, own-rooted Zinfandel in Marian's Vineyard, planted in Mokelumne River-Lodi's ultra-sandy soil in 1901.